AZentertain: Arizona Gold Rush

 Treasures of the Santa CatalinasThis information is found in the comprehensive book on the legends and history of the Catalina Mountains– "Treasures of the Santa Catalina Mountains."
 Read sample pages and download free PDF of the book!

-The legend of the lost Iron Door Mine of the Santa Catalina Mountains, north of Tucson, Arizona, is one of those stories that may have some base in fact and history.
-While tales of buried treasure in the Santa Catalinas have been told for generations, there have been no archaelogical excavations in the area beyond a small acerage to disprove the legends.
+The legend of the Iron Door Mine of the Santa Catalina Mountains, north of Tucson, Arizona, is one of those stories that may have some base in fact and history.
+While tales of buried treasure in the Santa Catalinas have been told for generations, there have been no archaeological excavations in the area to disprove the legends.

 However, there have been pieces of evidence and documentation to point to some possibilities that could have spawned the lost Iron Door mine legend.